Interactive Faith Tours Available to Download

 Download the free app and your tours without delay, and begin to see faith in Britain with a difference.

-The LDS church has strong links with Britain, with many worldwide Mormons able to trace their family history back to the British Isles: some to the Lancashire town of Preston where much began for the first missionaries.
-These tours focus on key events and locations important to the LDS faith then, and now.
+The Church of Jesus Christ of Latter-day Saints has strong links with Britain, with many worldwide Church members able to trace their family history back to the British Isles: some to the Lancashire town of Preston where much began for the first missionaries.
+These tours focus on key events and locations important to the Church of Jesus Christ faith then, and now.

 LDS Preston – the Birthplace of British Mormonism